Dwyane Wade: Player profile

-Listed at 6 ft 4 in tall and weighing 220 lb, Wade was a shooting guard who could play point as he did during his rookie season and with smaller lineups.
-On offense, he was one of the quickest and most difficult players to guard, as well as one of the best slashers in NBA history.
-Wade's signature one-two step allowed him to dash past bigger defenders and draw fouls.
+Listed at 6 ft 4 in tall and weighing 220 lb, Wade was a shooting guard who could play point guard as he did during his rookie season and with smaller lineups.
+On offense, Wade was one of the quickest and most difficult players to guard, as well as one of the best slashers in NBA history.
+His signature one-two step allowed him to dash past bigger defenders and draw fouls.
 Wade ranked first in free-throw attempts per 48 minutes in 2004–05 and again in the 2006–07 season.
-Wade was an unselfish player, averaging 5.4 assists for his career.
+He was an unselfish player, averaging 5.4 assists for his career.
 After winning the NBA Finals MVP Award in 2006, Wade developed a reputation as one of the league's premier clutch players.

 David Thorpe, an athletic trainer who runs a training center for NBA players, cited Wade's post-up game as one of his strengths.
-Thorpe said that Wade's best moves from the post were his turnaround jump shot, double pivot, and what Thorpe termed a "freeze fake", a pump fake Wade used to get his opponent to jump, so that he could drive around him.
-Wade's main weakness was three-point shooting; he averaged 29% for his career.
+Thorpe said that Wade's best moves from the post were his turnaround jump shot, double pivot, and what Thorpe termed a "freeze fake", a pump fake Wade used to get his opponent to jump, so that Wade could drive around him.
+Wade's main weakness was three-point shooting as he averaged only 29% for his career.

-Wade was best known for his ability to convert difficult lay-ups, even after hard mid-air collisions with larger defenders.
+Wade was best known for being able to convert difficult lay-ups, even after hard mid-air collisions with larger defenders.
 His style drew concerns over the dangers of playing in this manner, as Wade had hurt his knees and wrists after mid-air collisions with larger players.
 Wade established himself on defense for his ability to block shots and accumulate steals.
-He holds the NBA record for blocks by players listed 6 ft 4 in and under, which he achieved in only 679 games; this is over 400 games less than the previous record-holder Dennis Johnson (1,100).
+Wade holds the NBA record for blocks by players listed 6 ft 4 in and under, which he achieved in only 679 games; this is over 400 games less than the previous record-holder Dennis Johnson (1,100).

 In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Wade as the 28th greatest player in NBA history.